pwafire/pwafire/packages/README.md

 ## Introducing _pwafire_ cdn and npm

-All New Web Capabilities as one Package!
-All APIs bundled together.
+All New Web Capabilities in One Package!
+All PWA APIs bundled together.

 ### Install pwafire via NPM

 ```bash
  npm i pwafire
 ```

+### Breaking Change : v1.9.2 +
+You now just need to import `pwa` from pwafire package

 ### Get pwafire over CDN, latest version;